 Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed:

-- title,

-- resume,

-- location(s) where work will be performed,

-- itemize the total cost and the number of estimated hours for each individual named above.
+- title. - resume clearly outlining the experience and qualifications of the individual to provide required services, - location(s) where work will be performed, and - the estimated number of hours the individual will work on the project.